 Setting up a local server in your business premise is also a good option as it will be very secure.
 Though it will have the disadvantage of limited reach.
 Another option is to go for good third-party tools that can level up your security.

-There are also good tools like the Eagle image management tool that is available for download at a very small cost.
+There are also good managing tools like the Eagle application which is available for download at a very small cost.
 This tool can be used at the enterprise level and make life very easy for all the designers through its amazing features for image management.

 8. Keep your image files organized and easy to access: